Read Time: 1 minute

 That’s it for this Saturday, one creative writing tip to help you build a story that connects with readers.

-If found value in this post, would you consider sharing it?
+If you found value in this post, would you consider sharing it?
 Maybe you’ll be helping someone create the story they’ve always wanted to write.

 See ya next week!